phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42: February 22, 2019

+**Today's Progress**: Studied some theory and practiced some excercises on the reduce() method.
+Very useful method, with a lot of options.
+Still suprised how often it can be applied to shorten code.
+However it doesn't make code easier to read...

+**Thoughts:**

 ### Day 41: February 20, 2019

 **Today's Progress**: Learned some new coding shortcuts.
 Still annoyed by some of my old skool coding habbits.
 Hard to get rid of them.
 Decided to give VCE a try, far more lightweight compared to Atom.